ARM-software/psa-api/doc/storage/api/api.rst

        Initialises an iterator that can be used to return a list of uids in the Protected Storage .

    .. param::  psa_storage_iterator_t* context
        A pointer to a context for this iterator.
+The pointer may be NULL.
 This is set to a new value on success and is undefined on error.
 The content of the iterator is implementation defined.
-The pointer MUST be valid and MUST point to a block of memory of the size given by the ``PSA_STORAGE_ITERATOR_CTX__SIZE`` macro to which the caller has write access.

    .. param:: psa_storage_uid_t filter
        A value used to filter the results included in this iteration.

    .. param:: int_t filter_length
-       A length of the filter to use, this must be a value `-63 < filter_lemngth < 63`.
+       A length of the filter to use, this must be a value `0 < filter_lemngth < 63`.

    .. param:: psa_storage_uid_t *result
         A pointer to the location in which to store ``uid``.
 On success the contents of this location will be updated with the first matching ``uid``.
 On error, the contents are undefined.